knative/serving/README.md

 Knative focuses on the "boring but difficult" parts that everyone needs, but no one benefits from doing over again on their own.
-This in turn frees application developers to spend more time writing interesting code, not worrying about how they are going to build, deploy, monitor, and debug it.
+This in turn frees developers to spend more time writing application code, not worrying about how they are going to build, deploy, monitor, and debug it.